WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

   scorer.write(????, align = "right", font = ("arial", 14, "normal"))
 ```

 Now add two more lines to make the turtle write the Computer's score to the right of Your score.
+Click Run to check the alignment of the scoreboard, and make any changes to the x, y coordinates or text sizes until you like the result.

 We don't just want to *call* this function when we press Run, we want to call it at the end of every game.
 So, find the function ```play_game()``` and look for the lines where you recalculate your and the computer's scores.
-Immediately after that insert
+Immediately after that line insert

 ```python
   show_scores()